 Code coverage

 Code coverage uses generated reports to calculate the overall code coverage inside a method, class, and file.
-It also reports on the issues connected with the missing coverage in these entities.
+It also reports on the issues associated with the missing coverage in these entities.

 This feature is available under the Ultimate and Ultimate Plus licenses in the following linters: